Mosaic of Rehob: Addendum: Permitted towns in region of Sebaste

 In Jewish Mishnaic law, the Samaritans were obligated to separate tithes from their produce, and where they were negligent, Jews who purchased such fruits and vegetables were required to separate the tithes before they could be eaten.
 The towns in Samaria that were exempt from tithing have been understood to mean that they were farmsteads owned by non-Jewish landlords, which made the fruits grown in those villages permitted to be taken in the Seventh-year and in other years (see supra).
-Sussmann holds that they were "typically Grecian towns."
+Yaakov Sussmann holds that they were "typically Grecian towns."
 In contrast, the Mishnah, compiled by Rabbi Judah HaNassi in 189 CE, mentions other cities and towns of Samaria, such as Badan and Gebaʻ, that require tithing of produce.

+Practical bearing

+Those places south of Ashkelon in the general vicinity of Gaza have the status of lands not settled by those returning from the Babylonian captivity, although they were formerly settled by the Israelites who came up out of Egypt.
+This geographical region, also known as Gush Katif and the Gaza envelope, renders fruits and vegetables grown there subject to special laws during the Seventh Year, such that the land cannot be tilled or worked by Jews during the Seventh Year, but fruits and vegetables grown there can be eaten all throughout the Seventh Year, and do not require "removal" (ביעור = biʻūr), as in other places in the Land of Israel during the Seventh Year.
+Others explain that all fruits and vegetables grown in this territory can be eaten and are exempt from tithing throughout the entire Seven-Year cycle, and that the sanctity ordinarily applied to Seventh Year produce does not apply to fruits and vegetables grown in this region.
+Fruits and vegetables grown in the same region and which were cultivated strictly by non-Jewish workers during the Seventh Year can be purchased and eaten by Jews, while the sanctity ordinarily applied to Seventh Year produce does not apply to such fruits and vegetables.

+Maimonides, taking a different approach, explains that the allowance to eat fruits and vegetables that grow in this region during the Seventh Year refers to eating "aftergrowths" (ספיחין), and which are ordinarily prohibited to eat in the Seventh Year in other places in the Land of Israel.
+He opines, moreover, that the sanctity of Seventh Year produce still applies to this territory.